 As the age demographic of our society has changed over the last 2 or 3 decades there has been a similar change in approach to living in one’s retirement.
-In this period there has been a marked growth in the development of purpose built retirement developments.
-A number of companies have sprung up whose business model is geared to this sector of housing.
+In this period there has been a marked growth in the development of purpose-built retirement housing developments.
+A number of companies have sprung up whose business model is geared specifically to this sector of housing.

 A great deal of the publicity material for the many new developments directed at the elderly shows healthy, happy and active elderly people playing with their grandchildren with hazy sunshine and blue skies in the background.

 The comfort of our elderly parents or relatives is paramount and these types of advertisements go a long way to entice us to consider the option of buying a retirement home, and in so doing removing the concerns of loneliness and lack of companionship.

 Sadly, there is a rising practice in some developments where, having sold the idea to potential buyers who have set their hearts on the final retirement property that they will purchase, the legal papers introduce an unexpected angle to buying such a property in the form of a fee payable to the landlord on the future sale.
 The normal reasons for a sale are on the passing away of the property owner or they are being moved into accommodation where they will have more hands-on support such as in a nursing home.

 In the case of one development, the lease refers to “a relevant percentage” being payable to the landlord on completion of the sale by the seller.
 The relevant % is an eye watering 12.5% on retirement properties that command prices in excess of £400,000.00.
 In one recent sale, the “relevant percentage” worked out at over £54,000.00, meaning that sales of retirement homes can have extortionate fees.

 Other developments add on similar fees such as a 1% “contingency fee” and an additional 1% “transfer fee”.